sillsdev/web-xforge/.github/copilot-instructions.md

 # Data Layer Guidelines

-- Define interfaces/models in all 3 applications
+- Define models in the C# dotnet backend and in the RealtimeServer backend.
+The frontend should import the RealtimeServer's model.
 - Use RealtimeService for CRUD operations
 - Follow existing patterns for validation schemas
 - Check permissions in both frontend and backend